 (9) A decision by the Chief Officer to amend a licence has effect on the date stated in it under subregulation (8)(a).

+(9) If an explosives storage licence is amended to reduce the maximum quantity of explosives specified in it to a quantity that would mean a lower annual fee is payable for the licence, the licence holder is entitled to a refund of the difference between —

+(a) the annual fee already paid; and

+(b) the lower annual fee,

+adjusted proportionally for the remaining part of the year for which the annual fee was paid.

+[Regulation 172 amended in Gazette 16 Mar 2012 p.
+1265.]

 173. Renewing licences, procedure for

+(1A) This regulation does not apply to a trading licence.

 (1) The holder of a licence that, under regulation 167(1)(a), will expire within 3 months may apply for a new licence of the same kind before it expires.

 (2) An application cannot be made under this regulation if the licence has ceased to have effect.